datashaman/putio-automator/README.md

 it uploads the torrent file to put.io, which starts a transfer.
 Every minute or so, it checks your put.io files collection for new files and downloads one to a downloads folder.

+Configure Sickrage to use a Torrent black hole folder.
+Configure this application to monitor that folder and download to the same folder used for post-processing in Sickrage.

 # Setup #

 Create a virtualenv (recommended):